Your Colorado Springs Car Accident Lawyers

 Statute of Limitations in Colorado

-Statute of limitations is a law set in place that gives an injured victim a certain time to take legal action against the responsible party.
+Statute of limitations is a law set in place that gives an injured person a certain time to take legal action against the responsible party.
 Keep in mind that every state has different deadlines, which is why it’s important to know the law in Colorado.

-For car accident cases, injured victims have exactly three years to file a lawsuit, starting the day the accident occurred.
+For car accident cases, injured person have exactly three years to file a lawsuit, starting the day the accident occurred.
 If the claim is filed after the deadline, it can result in little to no compensation.

 In most cases, a case is settled before court is necessary.
 However, if during the negotiation stage a settlement cannot be agreed upon between both parties, then a trial will then be necessary.
 If the case must go to trial, then hiring an attorney will be in your best interest.

 Many people think you must have catastrophic injuries in order to pursue a legal case.
 This is not necessarily true.
 Even a seemingly “minor” injury can interfere with your ability to work and live your life.
 If you were involved in a car accident that wasn’t your fault, and you suffered losses because of that accident, there is a good chance you have a case.